|

 path to the Godhead is an inner not an outer journey along which the ‘I’ and

-God merge to become ‘we’ and, finally, ‘one’.
-The ultimate source of all truth, all wisdom all guidance is to
+The ultimate source of all truth, all wisdom all guidance is to be

-be found within, not without.
+found within, not without.
+Channelling

-Channelling can only be a stepping-stone along this path to
+can only be a stepping-stone along this path to ‘oneness’.
+David and Ann recognise that although the

-spiritual awakening, it was not an end in itself.
 For them channelling was a beginning rather than an ending.
 It was not without significance that in

 1987 they had made their first journey out to India to meet Sri Sathya Sai